Image Wrap

 The Differences

 The biggest difference between a celebrity Beverly Hills DUI and an “ordinary Joe” DUI is probably attitudinal.
 In other words, the attitude with which you approach your DUI situation really matters.
 If you are imbued with self-confidence, hope, compassion, a sense of remorse, and a sense that you are life is going to be okay despite the bad news – that’s the right attitude to have.
 Because when you think positively and resourcefully, you will be more likely to connect with other resources that can help you, such as an experienced and extremely competent Beverly Hills criminal defense attorney.
-Attorney Michael Kraut of Beverly Hills’ Kraut Criminal & DUI Lawyers [9107 Wilshire Blvd., Suite 450, Beverly Hills, California 90210 Phone: (310) 550-6935] is standing by to provide a free and confidential consultation regarding your DUI arrest.
+Attorney Michael Kraut of Beverly Hills’ Kraut Law Group Criminal & DUI Lawyers, Inc. [9107 Wilshire Blvd., Suite 450, Beverly Hills, California 90210 Phone: (310) 550-6935] is standing by to provide a free and confidential consultation regarding your DUI arrest.
 Attorney Kraut is a Harvard Law School-educated former prosecutor.
 He wields his experience from both sides of the law (prosecutor and defense attorney) to tremendous effect for his clients.

 Continue reading